NKU-HLT/DIFFA/README.md

  In this paper, We introduce DIFFA-2, a practical diffusion-based LALM for general audio understanding.
 DIFFA-2 upgrades the speech encoder, employs dual semantic and acoustic adapters, and is trained with a four-stage curriculum that combines semantic and acoustic alignment, large-scale supervised fine-tuning, and variance-reduced preference optimization, using only fully open-source corpora.
 Experiments on MMSU, MMAU, and MMAR show that DIFFA-2 consistently improves over DIFFA and is competitive to strong AR LALMs under practical training budgets, supporting diffusion-based modeling is a viable backbone for large-scale audio understanding.

-# DIFFA: Large Language Diffusion Models Can Listen and Understand
+# [AAAI 2026] DIFFA: Large Language Diffusion Models Can Listen and Understand

 [![arXiv](https://img.shields.io/badge/Paper-arXiv-red.svg)](https://arxiv.org/abs/2507.18452)
 [![🤗 Hugging Face](https://img.shields.io/badge/🤗Hugging%20Face-DIFFA-FFEB3B)](https://huggingface.co/zhoujiaming777/DIFFA)